rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 - **Duração:** concentração.
 ___

 One humanoid of your choice that you can see within range must succeed on a Wisdom saving throw or become charmed by you for the duration.

-- **cost:** description.{{pageNumber,auto}}
+While the target is charmed in this way, a twisted crown of jagged iron appears on its head, and a madness glows in its eyes.

+The charmed target must use its action before moving on each of its turns to make a melee attack against a creature other than itself that you mentally choose.
+The target can act normally on its turn if you choose no creature or if none are within its reach.

+On your subsequent turns, you must use your action to maintain control over the target, or the spell ends.
+Also, the target can make a Wisdom saving throw at the end of each of its turns.
+On a success, the spell ends.

+- **+1PM:** the target also takes 1d8 psychic damage at the start of their turns.
+- **+2PM:** increase the damage by +1d8.{{pageNumber,auto}}
 \page

 ### Curar Ferimentos